norulshahlam/postgres-tutorial/README.md

 	docker run --name postgres-tutorial -e POSTGRES_PASSWORD=password -d -p 5432:5432 postgres

+### Check if container is running & copy container id

+	docker container ps

 ### Copy your SQL file into your Docker environment

-Make sure file is in current directory
+Make sure file is in current directory. 'bebbbff75bfd' is the container id.
+So make sure you copy your container id.

 	docker cp person.sql bebbbff75bfd:/person.sql